daniel5gh/blog/_posts/2023-02-26-reviving-blog.markdown

 loading these variables in those jobs.

 When the length of string `CI_COMMIT_TAG` is non-zero, it means this pipeline runs after a git tag has been created.
-In this case I want to `VERSION` to be that tag name.
+In this case I want the `VERSION` to be that tag name.
 A git ref can have multiple tags, I don't know what the contents of `CI_COMMIT_TAG` is in that case, maybe space separated tags.
 I'm willing to take this risk and I will be sure to quote any usage of `VERSION`.